Keats/kickstart/README.md

 - `default`: the default value for that question, `kickstart` uses that to deduce the type of that value (only string, bool and integer are currently supported)
 - `prompt`: the text to display to the user

-And two more optional fields:
+And three more optional fields:

 - `choices`: a list of potential values, `kickstart` will make the user pick one
 - `only_if`: this question will only be asked if the variable `name` has the value `value`